aws-samples/amazon-sagemaker-mlops-batch/README.md

 AmazonSageMaker-ExecutionPolicy-<...> is the execution role associated with SageMaker user and has necessary S3 bucket policies.
 Custom_IAM_roles_policy and Custom_Lambda_policy are two custom policies created to support the required actions for lambda function and are saved in this folder, Custom_IAM_policies.

+Updating the SageMakerExecutionRole and creating the Lambda role is an Admin privilege.
+If users are in a sandbox account with admin privilege, they could do it themselves, otherwise, they should consult with the account administrator.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.